isabellapaige03/UFOs/README.md

 •	 To refresh the webpage, click the UFO Sightings button on the top left corner of the page.

 <img width="233" alt="refresh" src="https://user-images.githubusercontent.com/106712521/188754115-05a6d694-5ad3-4fc4-98bb-9dce9c20e627.png">

+## Summary

+   In conclusion, the UFO Sightings webpage could be a very useful tool for ufologists.
+The webpage has different search filters you can use to narrow your search results.
+The search filters on the webpage make searching through data from all over the world easy.